ua-snap/alfresco/README.md

 The following instructions show how to build the ALFRESCO code for either global or local installation on Atlas.

 First, you will need to get onto a compute node.
 Unlike the login nodes that run CentOS 6, the compute nodes run CentOS 7.
 This code will need to be compiled from a CentOS 7 system.
-To log into atlas15 for example:
+Run the following command to log into a compute node:

 ```
-$ srun -p main -N 1 -n 32 -w atlas15 --pty /bin/bash
+$ srun -p main -N 1 -n 32 --pty /bin/bash
 ```

 Then, clone this repo: